af1tang/MIMIC-III-Benchmarks/README.md

 # Predictive Modeling in Urgent Care

-This is the code repository for manuscript "Predictive Modeling in Urgent Care: A Comparative Study of Machine Learning Approaches" by Fengyi Tang, Cao Xiao, Fei Wang, Jiayu Zhou.
+This is the code repository for manuscript *"Predictive Modeling in Urgent Care: A Comparative Study of Machine Learning Approaches"* by *Fengyi Tang, Cao Xiao, Fei Wang, Jiayu Zhou*.

+Updated repository can be found at: https://github.com/illidanlab/urgent-care-comparative.

 ## Manuscript Abstract